 The Ransomware Supply Chain

-Creation: This is the nerve center, where the sophistication and real expertise comes in.
-Author’s and coders develop ransomware programs that can be placed on marketplaces, sold or leveraged by RaaS software.
+Creation: This is the nerve center, where the sophistication and real expertise come in.
+Author’s and coders develop ransomware programs that can be placed on marketplaces, sold, or leveraged by RaaS software.

 Encryption: There are generally two types of ransomware encryption, the first is the so-called locker ransomware and the second is crypto.